- 1-2 rack of meaty pork ribs, about 1 to 1.5kg each

 Sprinkle both sides of the spareribs liberally with onion powder, garlic powder, salt and pepper.
 Place seasoned ribs, bone side down, on the rack in the baking pan.

-Combine all the ingredients in a medium sized pot and bring to a boil, reduce and simmer for five minutes or until all the sugar has dissolved.
+Combine the Manuka Honey and all the ingredients in a medium sized pot and bring to a boil, reduce and simmer for five minutes or until all the sugar has dissolved.
 Use immediately or cover and store in fridge for up to 1 week.

 Divide the sauce in to 2 containers and from 1 container using a pastry brush cover the ribs with the sauce covering all exposed areas.